ryjones/rl-report/labs/blockchain-carbon-accounting-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `net-emissions-token-network/hardhat.config.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/scripts/deploy-all-with-limited-mode.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/scripts/deploy-all.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/scripts/deploy-dao.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/scripts/deploy-net-emissions-token-network.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/test/DAO-integration-tests.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/test/DAO-unit-tests.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/test/common.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/test/ethers-provider.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
-- `net-emissions-token-network/test/token-network-integration-tests.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/test/token-network-unit-tests.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/docker-compose-setup/abrevToName.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/docker-compose-setup/egrid-data-loader.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/emissions_calc_test/test.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/typescript_app/handler.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/typescript_app/webpack.config.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/index.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/index.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/typescript_app/invokeChaincodeManually/createWallet.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/typescript_app/invokeChaincodeManually/invoke.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/typescript_app/tests/test.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/ledger-api/state.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/ledger-api/statelist.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/lib/constants.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/lib/egrid-data.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/lib/emissions-calc.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/lib/emissions.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/lib/emissionscontract.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node/lib/emissionslist.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/ledger-api/state.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/ledger-api/statelist.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/lib/constants.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/lib/egrid-data.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/lib/emissions-calc.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/lib/emissions.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/lib/emissionscontract.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `utility-emissions-channel/chaincode/node_ext/lib/emissionslist.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/contracts/src/abis.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/contracts/src/addresses.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/contracts/src/index.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/scripts/ipfs.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/App.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/App.test.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/index.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/setupTests.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/access-control-form.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/create-proposal-modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/dashboard.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/delegate-dao-tokens-modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/governance-dashboard.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/issue-form.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/navigation-bar.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/proposal-call-details-modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/queue-execute-proposal-modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/retire-form.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/submission-modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/token-info-modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/components/transfer-form.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/graphql/subgraph.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/hooks/useWeb3Modal.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/services/contract-functions.js`: The first 5 lines do not contain the pattern(s): Copyright.
-- `net-emissions-token-network/interface/packages/react-app/src/services/fabric-api.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/hardhat.config.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/deploy/dao.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/deploy/net-emissions-token-network.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/test/DAO-integration-tests.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/test/DAO-unit-tests.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/test/common.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/test/ethers-provider.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `net-emissions-token-network/test/token-network-integration-tests.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/test/token-network-unit-tests.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/docker-compose-setup/abrevToName.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/docker-compose-setup/egrid-data-loader.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/emissions_calc_test/test.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/typescript_app/handler.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/typescript_app/webpack.config.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/typescript_app/invokeChaincodeManually/createWallet.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/typescript_app/invokeChaincodeManually/invoke.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/typescript_app/tests/test.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/ledger-api/state.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/ledger-api/statelist.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/lib/constants.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/lib/egrid-data.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/lib/emissions-calc.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/lib/emissions.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/lib/emissionscontract.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/node/lib/emissionslist.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/contracts/src/abis.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/contracts/src/addresses.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/contracts/src/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/scripts/ipfs.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/App.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/App.test.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/setupTests.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/access-control-form.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/create-proposal-modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/dashboard.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/delegate-dao-tokens-modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/governance-dashboard.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/issue-form.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/navigation-bar.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/proposal-call-details-modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/queue-execute-proposal-modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/retire-form.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/submission-modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/token-info-modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/components/transfer-form.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/graphql/subgraph.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/hooks/useWeb3Modal.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/services/contract-functions.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `net-emissions-token-network/interface/packages/react-app/src/services/fabric-api.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `multi-cloud-deployment/chaincode/marbles02.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `multi-cloud-deployment/deploy-aws/chaincode/marbles02.go`: The first 7 lines do not contain the pattern(s): Copyright.
+- `utility-emissions-channel/chaincode/go/emissioncc.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

 Did not find a file matching the specified patterns. (`package.json`).

+### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

+Did not find a file matching the specified patterns. (`go.mod`).

+### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>

+Did not find a file matching the specified patterns.
+Below is a list of files or patterns that failed:

+- `setup.py`
+- `requirements.txt`

 </details>